GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python.md

 ```

 ### List Operation
-Both addition and multiplication apply to a list object, as well as operations exclusive to the iterable object.
-Operations below are not restricted to a list alone but can be used on other iterable objects introduced later.
+Both addition and multiplication apply to a list object, as well as operations exclusive to the sequence object.
+Operations below are not restricted to a list alone but can be used on other sequence objects introduced later.

 | OPERATOR | NAME           | DESCRIPTION                                                         |
 |----------|----------------|---------------------------------------------------------------------|